 The Nerd: Why on earth would you want to stand with 25+ mph winds blowing hard in your face?
 Shorebirds on the beach is why, and not just any shorebirds, but two species that would be new to Jennifer’s life list.
 The Dunlin were pretty cooperative, and we found them first among a large group of sandpipers (mostly Sanderlings), their black bellies distinctive among the several species in the flock.
 Dunlin were once called “Red-backed Sandpipers,” an appropriate name for them.
 The Black-bellied Plover on the other hand had moved all the way over to the west end of the beach.
 We walked down there to get closer and found a large cottonwood tree behind whose trunk we could take shelter from the wind as we looked at the bird.

 The Bird: This was an unexpected surprise…that was also one of my favorite birding moments EVER!
 The weather was crap: cold, wet, complete with gale force winds, but we had scheduled an adventure day.
 Geoffrey Williamson said that two of my life birds were at Montrose Beach.
-Ground zero for being in said crap weather.
+This was ground zero for being in said crap weather.
 It was a nightmare to navigate the sand compounded with the wind, and trying to stay upright…but it was totally worth it!
 Very accommodating Dunlins in fresh breeding plumage were our first sighting and lifer #1!
 Awesome!
 Then The Nerd scoped out the location of the Black-bellied Plover!!!
 We made our way to the perimeter wall to get away from the sand.
 Then Geoffrey Williamson said to stand behind a huge cottonwood.
 He made the gale winds go away in his birding-magic-juju way!
 Then he told me where to look…”by the red and green trash bins”.
 Check.
 Then I focused on a motionless shorebird shaped thing…for a while.
 Geoffrey Williamson: “Oh, it’s moving closer to us”.
 Me: Thinking…hmm…this motionless shorebird shaped thing is not the bird.
 Then I found it!
 So close!!!
 We were in this magnificent bubble where there was no wind and time lasted forever because the bird stayed put for really good looks of its striking plumage!
 Amazing!
 High-five and thank you!!!

 eBird list of birds we saw: http://ebird.org/ebird/view/checklist/S36979791